EU likely to hit Ukraine officials with sanctions over crackdown

 One EU diplomat said that a group of countries, including Greece, Portugal, Spain, Britain and the Netherlands, were cautious about going ahead with sanctions because of concern about breaking off dialogue with the Ukrainians.

-Some officials worry that sanctions have not been effective in the past, notably in Belarus, Ukraine's northern neighbor.
+Some officials worry that sanctions have not been effective in the past, notably in Belarus, Ukraine's northern neighbour.

 "Nobody is willing to let the ministers fly in tomorrow and achieve nothing.
 But specific decisions will have to be taken after we get feedback from the three ministers who went to Kiev," said another diplomat, speaking on condition of anonymity.

-He said those discussed as possible targets for sanctions included oligarchs, as well as some ministers, possibly defense, justice or interior, but no decision had been made.
+He said those discussed as possible targets for sanctions included oligarchs, as well as some ministers, possibly defence, justice or interior, but no decision had been made.

 Diplomats said Yanukovich himself was unlikely to be singled out for sanctions for now because EU governments did not want to close off dialogue with him.